TitoMoi/servihelper/DEVELOPER.md

 We navigate to the children and click on cancel button and we are back to assignment list.

 The translation values for the assign type keys and room keys are in `src/assets/i18n` this is a dependency on the translation.
 The administrator can give a name to the assign type and room keys and this initial translation wont be used anymore.

+On development, the images of the maps doesnt load if we edit a territory, its looking into `src/app/assets/source/images` you can put there images but remove them later so they dont get uploaded in a commit.